-Leading a team into battle in the world is business is a lot like politics.
-You’ve got to believe in something before you set the wheels in motion and you must have a team of individuals, all connected by a bond that wishes to achieve the same goal.
-It’s commonly said that knowing is half the battle and how you deliver an idea comes second whatever industry or business field you’re in.
+Leading a team into battle in the world of business is a lot like politics.
+You’ve got to believe in something before you set the wheels in motion.
+You must also have a team of individuals, all connected by a bond that wishes to achieve the same goal.
+It’s commonly said that knowing is half the battle and how you deliver an idea comes second–whatever industry or business field you’re in.
 If you’ve tried reading books on personal development and asked for advice from your contemporaries on what it takes to command a battle plan, but find yourself lost nonetheless, there are some key point you should model yourself on.
+Here are a few tips on how to connect with an audience when leading a presentation.

 Learn from others